spicata/spicata99/penLegacy.md

 ## m&g en-gel k-35

-i got this as a gift. much different to bic cristal, this is a gel pen. and so it writes well, and is fluid. sometimes it doesn't write, but that's okay. apart from that, not too much to add tbh.
+i got this as a gift. much different to bic cristal, this is a gel pen. and so it writes well, and is fluid. sometimes it doesn't write, but that's okay. apart from that, not too much to add tbh. it also has a very satisfying click sound :-).

 solid 37/35 (-0.2 for not writing sometimes).